danilo-dessi/SuperNoder/README.md

 # SuperNoder
+This repository contains the SuperNoder resources, the main outcome of the work: SuperNoder: progressive collapsing of networks through the discovery of disjoint motifs.

-SuperNoder is a python tool that enables increasing understable knowledge of networks by means of collapsing of frequent motifs.
+SuperNoder is a python tool that enables the simplification of networks by means of collapsing of their frequent motifs.
 It requires python 2.7 to be used.

 # Example of use: